WATT UL AB1 MONO BLOC 2014

 2. Protection :-

-All tube amps are prone to fail when output tubes conduct too much
+All tube amps are prone to one or more output tubes conducting too

 In Fig 2, all the cathode current sensing resistors will produce a